Kendall Jenner Flashed This Legs-For-Days Illusion Pose Next to Miranda Kerr in Sultry Sandals

 Fellow supermodel Miranda Kerr joined her in striking the leggy pose at the star-studded bash, and then she compared sandals with Alessandra Ambrosio, who had on a pair by Jimmy Choo in gold.

-Some of the guests included Tom Ford, Carolina Herrera and Tommy Hilfiger, who praised George Esquivel and recalled mentoring him in 2011 through the CFDA/Vogue Fashion Fund’s “Americans in Paris” program.
+Presented by sponsors Tumi, Hearts on Fire, and American Express, some of the guests included Tom Ford, Carolina Herrera and Tommy Hilfiger — who praised George Esquivel and recalled mentoring him in 2011 through the CFDA/Vogue Fashion Fund’s “Americans in Paris” program.
 They later collaborated in 2013 on a capsule collection of navy and brown shoes.

 Hilfiger was feted by another fan of his work, actress Danielle Brooks, who approached the designer with a special request.
 “I told him: ‘When are you going to design for plus size?’” the “Orange Is the New Black” star shared with Footwear News.
 “He said he has it at Macy’s.”